larq/docs/docs/compute-engine/quickstart_android.md

     ```
     Note that the dependencies `tensorflow-lite-gpu` and `tensorflow-lite-support` are still required!

-#### Build LCE AAR locally ####
+#### Build LCE Lite AAR locally ####

 In cases that you would like to make local changes to the LCE code or
-TensorFlow Lite binaries, you might wish to build the LCE AAR locally.
+TensorFlow Lite binaries, you might wish to build the LCE Lite AAR locally.
-We provide a bash script to build the LCE AAR.
+We provide a bash script to build the LCE Lite AAR.
 The bash script is only
 tested inside the LCE docker container.
 See LCE [build guide](/compute-engine/build) to
 setup the docker container.